 - Comparing risks at different volcanoes in-class student exercise (Microsoft Word 2007 (.docx) 312kB Feb3 23)

 Student groups will reassemble in teams with at least one representative from each volcano, to share information about each volcano to compile variables to consider when assessing risk (risk = hazard probability x vulnerability x value).

-Part 4 (Group report-outs (verbal discussion or poster session: Optional):
+Part 4 (Group report-outs in verbal discussion or poster session.
+Optional):

-Poster Session: (15-20 min) Each team determines the volcano they think should receive funding for additional monitoring, along with a clear justification.
-Teams will present their argument in a poster-session style format where each team has half of their members serve as representatives who present their argument to fellow classmates while the other half of their team hears others' arguments and then after half to time, the team members switch roles.
+Poster Session (15-20 min): Each team determines the volcano they think should receive funding for additional monitoring, along with a clear justification.
+Teams will present their argument in a poster-session style format where each team has half of their members serve as representatives who present their argument to fellow classmates while the other half of their team hears other teams' arguments.
+In the middle of the session, the team members switch roles.

 Teaching Notes and Tips

 - When assessing risk in Part 3, students will first break down the aspects of Hazard, Value, and Vulnerability by high, medium, low for their own volcano (in Part 2), and will compare that to what they find from the other volcanoes.
 Part of the negotiation is then which volcano is the highest risk, which is the least at risk and which is in the middle.

 - In Part 3, students can choose which volcano they want to focus on for the questions or the instructor can assign different groups different volcanoes.